 - "Who would play the lead role in a movie about your life?"

 - "What's the most important thing people don't understand about you?"

-- "How would you explain social networking to someone who lives on a desert island?"
+- "How would you explain social media to someone who’s been stranded for 30 years on a desert island?"

 - "If you could take one trip through time, where would you go?"

 - "What's the most difficult problem you've ever solved?"

 When to use them: Employers have used these types of interview questions to see if the applicant can think outside the box.
 But most hiring managers should approach them with some caution.
 You may gain insights into a candidate's creativity and thought processes.
 But you might simultaneously seem unprofessional — if not a bit odd — if you don't handle these job interview questions carefully.